General Electric Realty Plot: Preservation

 The neighborhood is one of four historic districts recognized by the city of Schenectady.
 It comes under the purview of its Historic Commission, a seven-member body that meets once a month.
 Under the city's zoning regulations, any change to a historic building in a district that is visible from a public right-of-way must be approved by the commission.
 Houses in the district, already the largest in the city, have some of the highest property tax valuations in the Capital District region, from $200–400,000.
 Many residents pay more than $10,000 annually to the city, county, and school district.
 Heating bills also run into the thousands.

 There is also a neighborhood association, the Realty Plot Association.
 It publishes a newsletter, The Plot Spotter, sponsors a biennial house and garden tour and works to maintain the neighborhood's historic character.
 Members also greet new residents with a bottle of champagne and An Enclave of Elegance, a history of the neighborhood.

 Union College owns several of the houses, and in the late 20th century decided to convert some of them to administrative offices and student housing.
 Residents objected, citing the deed covenants and zoning that prohibited business uses, and filed suit.
 In 2001 a state appeals court upheld a lower-court ruling in the college's favor.
 As a nonprofit the college was not a business, and its presence predated the creation of the Plot and its deed covenants, so the framers of those covenants would have likely included language explicitly restricting college-related activities if that had been their intent.
 It converted the Parker-Rice estate at 1128 Lenox Road into offices for its fundraising and alumni relations departments.
 An attempt to have the state's Court of Appeals, its highest, hear the case was denied.

 Significant contributing properties

-Most of the homes in the district that have additional significance have it because of their residents.
+Many homes in the historic district have legacies attached to significant former residents: